mirayashi/rpc3/README.md

 The last challenge was to think about all of the edge cases inherent to the complexity of the system I designed.
 How to code a proper staking mechanism, how to code a proper consensus algorithm, how to handle cases where servers go inactive, what to do when clients submit invalid data...
-But in the end, I had fun and I'm happy with the result.
+But in the end, I had fun and I'm happy with the result :)

 ## Installation guide